-Amedeo Services (UK) Limited has been appointed by the Group, pursuant to the Liaison Services Agreement, to, where requested by the Board, participate in Board meetings, assist in the review of all asset management matters and provide advice in all asset management related matters.
+Amedeo Services (UK) Limited has been appointed by the Group, pursuant to the Liaison Services Agreement, to: (i) coordinate the provision of services by Amedeo Management Limited to the Group under the Asset Management Agreement and the Agency Agreement, as relevant; and (ii) facilitate communication between the Group and Amedeo.
 Amedeo Services (UK) Limited is authorised by the Financial Conduct Authority and is part of the Amedeo group of companies.

 The Amedeo group is primarily involved in the operating lease and management of widebody aircraft.
-The aircraft portfolio currently managed by the Amedeo group is valued at over \$8billion and consists of 50 aircraft under management.
+The aircraft portfolio currently managed by the Amedeo group is valued at over \$8 billion and consists of 50 aircraft under management.
 These aircraft include commercial airliners including A380, A350, A330, A321 and Boeing 777, 787 and 747-F. Amedeo is a member of ISTAT, the International Society of Transport Aircraft Trading, and is a Strategic Partner of IATA, the International Air Transport Association.